TerezzaB/REACT_ESPRIT/README.md

 # React ToDo App

-A simple Meteo application built with React + Vite.
+A simple Meteo application built with React + Vite, using bootstrap.

 ## Features